Most people are familiar with traditional soft lenses, which provide clear vision for those who are nearsighted or farsighted.

 Scleral lenses provide comfort, visual acuity and stability.

-With scleral lenses, you'll constantly have clear vision.
-Because of their wide diameter, they stay centered and sturdy on your eye.
-Even if you play sports or have an extremely busy lifestyle, scleral lenses will not simply pop out, thanks to their size.
+With scleral lenses, you'll experience continual clear vision.
+Because of their wide diameter, the lenses remain centered on your eye.
+Even if you play sports or lead an extremely active lifestyle, scleral lenses will stay in place and won't easily pop out.

-These gas permeable lenses, which are made of high-quality, long-lasting materials, usually last 1-2 years.
-As a result, while the initial cost of scleral lenses is higher than the cost of regular contacts, they give you more bang for your buck.
+These gas permeable lenses are made of high-quality long-lasting materials.
+As a result, scleral lenses usually last between 1-2 years.
+While the initial cost of scleral lenses is higher than the cost of regular contacts, they give you more bang for your buck.

 Safe and Easy-to-Use

 Scleral lenses are easier to insert and remove from your eyes than regular GP lenses, thanks to their large size and rigid material.
-These characteristics also help to limit the chance of damaging your cornea while handling your lenses.
+This also limits the risk of damaging your cornea while handling your lenses.

 Comfort for Dry Eyes

-If you’ve experienced discomfort while wearing regular contact lenses you may have keratoconus, irregular corneas, dry eyes or hard-to-fit eyes.
-Find out more about scleral lenses by scheduling an eye exam at Dr. Nicholas Belill today!
+If you’ve experienced discomfort while wearing regular contact lenses, you may have keratoconus, irregular corneas, dry eyes or hard-to-fit eyes.
+Find out whether custom-designed scleral lenses are right for you by scheduling an eye exam at Dr. Nicholas Belill today!

-Belill Eye Care, PLC serves patients from , Flint, Flushing, and Mt.
-Morris, throughout Michigan.
+Belill Eye Care, PLC serves patients from Clio, Flint, Flushing, and Mt.
+Morris, Michigan and surrounding communities.

 - A: It’s not recommended to wear scleral lenses while you sleep.
-Sleeping in your scleral lenses can cause the tear layer behind the lens to become stagnant, increasing the risk of eye infections.
+Sleeping with your scleral lenses on can cause the tear layer behind the lens to become stagnant, thus increasing the risk of eye infections.

-- A: Scleral lenses provide clear vision for longer periods of time for some people with irregular-shaped corneas.
-This is due to their capacity to cover a wider area of the eye while avoiding direct contact with the cornea.
+- A: Scleral lenses provide clear vision and long-term comfort for those with irregularly shaped corneas.
+This is due to their unique design that covers a wider area of the eye while avoiding direct contact with the cornea.